fanout/ruby-gripcontrol/README.md

 grippub.finish
 ```

-Parse the GRIP URI to extract the URI, ISS, and key values:
+Parse a GRIP URI to extract the URI, ISS, and key values:

 ```Ruby
 config = GripControl.parse_grip_uri(